-- (b) if the policy is a whole-Life Policy or Family Takaful Contract or the illustration covers more than 25 years-include figures for the 10th and every subsequent 10th year of the policy's term; and - (c) if the policy is neither a whole-Life Policy nor a Family Takaful Contract and the illustration covers 25 years or less-include figures for the 10th and every subsequent 5th year of the policy's term; and

-(d) include-

-- (i) the final year of the policy; or - (ii) for a whole-Life Policy or a single premium Life Policy without a fixed term-an appropriate end date for the policy; and - (e) if there is discontinuity in the trend of surrender values-include the appropriate intervening years; and - (f) in the 'Total paid in to date' column, show cumulative totals of contributions paid to the end of each relevant year; and - (g) in the 'Effect of charges and expenses to date' column, show the figure calculated by taking the accumulated value of the fund without taking charges and expenses into account and then subtracting from that figure the figure in the 'What you might get back' column for the same year; and - (h) in the 'What you might get back' column, show the projection of the surrender value for the policy calculated in accordance with COB 5.6.8 (Life policies-projection calculation rules) and accumulated at the rate of return selected by the firm for the lower or higher projection mentioned in COB 5.6.6 (2) (Life policies-illustrations), as the case requires; and - (i) if the Retail Client is entitled to exercise, and has chosen or expressed the intention to exercise, the right to make partial surrenders-include a column headed 'Withdrawals' showing the cumulative total of the withdrawals. - (4) The Authorised Firm must include a statement at the bottom of the table expressing the effect of charges and expenses on the Life Policy in terms of a reduction in the rate of return.
+- (2) An Authorised Firm may change the Effects of Charges and Expenses Table so far as necessary to reflect the nature and effect of the charges and expenses inherent in the particular product. - (3) In completing the Effects of Charges and Expenses Table, the Authorised Firm must- - (a) include figures for the first 5 years of the Life Policy or the Family Takaful Contract; and - (b) if the policy is a whole-Life Policy or Family Takaful Contracts or the illustration covers more than 25 years-include figures for the 10th and every subsequent 10th year of the policy's term; and - (c) if the policy is neither a whole-Life Policy nor a Family Takaful Contract and the illustration covers 25 years or less-include figures for the 10th and every subsequent 5th year of the policy's term; and - (d) include- - (i) the final year of the policy; or - (ii) for a whole-Life Policy or a single premium Life Policy without a fixed term-an appropriate end date for the policy; and - (e) if there is discontinuity in the trend of surrender values-include the appropriate intervening years; and - (f) in the 'Total paid in to date' column, show cumulative totals of contributions paid to the end of each relevant year; and - (g) in the 'Effect of charges and expenses to date' column, show the figure calculated by taking the accumulated value of the fund without taking charges and expenses into account and then subtracting from that figure the figure in the 'What you might get back' column for the same year ; and - (h) in the 'What you might get back' column, show the projection of the surrender value for the policy calculated in accordance with COB 5.6.8 (Life policies projection calculation rules) and accumulated at the rate of return selected by the firm for the lower or higher projection mentioned in COB 5.6.6 (2) (Life policies-illustrations), as the case requires; and

+- (i) if the Retail Client is entitled to exercise, and has chosen or expressed the intention to exercise, the right to make partial surrenders-include a column headed 'Withdrawals' showing the cumulative total of the withdrawals. - (4) The Authorised Firm must include a statement at the bottom of the table expressing the effect of charges and expenses on the Life Policy in terms of a reduction in the rate of return.